 All cats and kittens have had veterinary care, been tested for feline leukemia/FIV, de-wormed, flea treated and vaccinated.
 All adults and juveniles have been spay/neutered.
 Some kittens may still be too young to have completed their vaccine series or have been spay/neutered.
 In this case, completion of spay/neuter and vaccines is a condition of adoption.

 Are you ready to adopt a feline friend from Cats in Bloom?

 Our adoption team will review and contact you.

-If your application is approved, our team will bring your new cat/kitten to your home at a mutually convenient time.
+If your application is approved, our team will arrange for a mutually convenient time at Cats in Bloom to do the adoption.
+Please bring a carrier.
 Special arrangements may be made for long distance adoptions.